DesiredDreams/Read-Page-Before-int/README.md

--dnc any of my cosplays/oc's they werent made for u 2 copy start being creativy.
+-dnc any of my cosplays/oc's they werent made for u 2 copy start being creative.

 # DNI List